sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/10 Linux Syscalls.md

 # Now use that pid to attach to the process with strace
 strace -p 3596

-# to see all syscals
+# -c or --summary-only will provide a summary
 strace -c touch /tmp/error.log
 ```
 Results